junuIZEE/FOCP-Assignment-1-Drone-Delivery-Simulator/README.md

  - ***Bilal Ghazi:***  Implementing the logic of the flowchart and writing non-modularized version of the code which would later be
    modified further.
 Will also be making the word document for the group assignment.
-Will be testing the code aswell.
+Tested the code aswell.

- - ***Jyotish Kumar:*** Modularizing the code and adding arrays for better execution of the program, as well as using good
+ - ***Jyotish Kumar:*** Modularizing the code and optimizing for better execution of the program, as well as using good
-   programming    practices and adding comments for better
+   programming practices and adding comments for better understanding.
-   understanding.

 **2. Overview**

    This program simulates a drone delivery system that performs multiple delivery runs while reacting dynamically to environmental conditions such as weather, obstacles, and battery usage.
 It models real world drone logistics challenges like:

  - Delays due to rain;
  - Route rerouting due to obstacles;